 RATING: 1 Key RESULT: Win REMAINING: 15:00

-The only way out of this jungle is by playing a board game and yelling out the classic phrase “Jungle Game!”
+The only way out of the trees is by playing an unlicensed activity and yelling out the classic phrase “Jungle Game!”

 Be careful, starting to play this game.
 Either you finish it, or get lost in the jungle.